Frequently Asked Questions

 We remember the first time we tried to grow our first plants, many years ago.
 And we especially remember how tricky it was to handle the seedling stage, to find the time in our busy schedules to tend to the seedlings and – to be quite honest – work out how to even start growing tasty produce.

-So, we thought: we already grow high-quality plants for growers across North America, why don’t we do the same for the green-thumbed gurus who grow (or want to grow) their own fruits and veggies at home?
+So, we thought: we already propagate high-quality plants for greenhouse growers across North America (through our Roelands Plant Farms Inc. company), why don’t we do the same for the green-thumbed gurus who grow (or want to grow) their own fruits and veggies at home?

-We started Plantables so that you could get the highest-quality, garden-ready plants planted, propagated and shipped straight to your door!
+In 2018, we started Plantables so that you could have access to the same highest-quality, garden-ready seedlings with the convenience of them being shipped straight to your door!
+We are “Your Shortcut to Green Thumbed Glory”.

 Q: What size are your plants?